hbk619/intellisay/README.md

 ## Prerequisites

-For spoken words you will need a say command that accepts a string of text

 ### MacOS

-This is built in and nothing is required
+If VoiceOver can be controlled by AppleScript then IntelliSay will use Voiceover, if not it will use the built-in say command.

+To enable AppleScript with VoiceOver open the VoiceOver utility app and on the General tab select "Allow VoiceOver to be controlled with AppleScript"

 ### Linux

-You will need to map the say command to something.
+For spoken words you will need a say command that accepts a string of text.
 The standard way for Ubuntu is to use the speech dispatcher.
 Install with the below

 ```commandline